Baba Nanak Shrine: Historical significance

+The historicity of Guru Nanak’s travel to Baghdad has found doubt from a majority of modern scholars who note that the words “Baba Nanak Fakir” on a plaque have been added later with the last word being cramped into the line.
+The plaque is deemed a forgery.

 Present status

-The position till 2018 was that the Gurudwara had been completely damaged.
+The position till 2018 was that the Gurudwara had been completely destroyed.
 Only parts of an outer wall could be seen next to the Tomb of Bahlol.
 Only one Mehrab remained in one of the walls.
 Since 2018, a gate protects the space of the former gurudwara.